The Island Where Boats Don't Dock: Getting to and Loving Koh Lipe

 The island is tiny.
 You can walk across it in 20 minutes.
 There are no cars.
 No motorbikes for rent.
 No roads, really — just sandy paths connecting three beaches (Sunrise, Sunset, and Pattaya) through the interior.

 Walking Street — a 500-meter sandy lane connecting Pattaya Beach to Sunrise Beach — is the commercial spine.
-Dive shops, restaurants, bars, souvenir stalls, all crammed together and coming alive after dark.
+Dive shops, restaurants, bars, and souvenir stalls, all crammed together and coming alive after dark.

 The Water